hputnam/Coral_CNT/Notebook/20210727_Trial1_notes.md

 We didn't see much with the inverted scope because the colony blocked a lot of light.
 We are planning to use a cell culture/tissue slurry in the next experiment to examine where the CNTs have gone.

-We will extract the tissue from the corals and image it under the microscope 8 days post-exposure (20210804).
+We will airbrush the tissue from the corals and image it under the microscope 8 days post-exposure (20210804).

 We will then throw the corals away :'(